ScribeTheSol/samsungnotes-to-markdown/README.md

 Additionally, if any note does not have a title, a title will be generated using either the first 3 words of the text or the first 15 characters.

 Fully transparency: I am not a programmer, this code was created using AI.
-A solution to the caliber I required was not previously available, however I still wanted to share this tool with others who have 100's or 1000's of notes imprisoned on Samsung devices like I did.
+A solution to my problem was not previously available, and now I want to share this tool with others who have 100's or 1000's of notes imprisoned on Samsung devices like I did.
-If there are any issues how I've set up Github or have any desire to reach out to me, you can email me at ScribeTheSol@gmail.com
+If there are any issues with how I've set up Github or have any desire to reach out to me, you can email me at ScribeTheSol@gmail.com

 There are two scripts which have different outputs, made for Windows OS.
 - Version 8 : Alongside creating titles for notes with and without titles, it also adds their creation date a the front of their title for sorting purposes.